dominiquevilain/monster-game-es6/readme.md

 around [webpack](https://webpack.js.org/) from [Jeffrey Way](https://laracasts.com/series/learn-laravel-mix).

 After cloning the repo, `npm install` or `yarn install`.
 Then `npm run hot` or `yarn hot`.
-Then, point your server to http://localhost:8080
+Then, point your browser to http://localhost:8080